Hes-Siemelink/hes-release-demo-integration/README.md

 ## Quickstart

-This section describes the quickest way to get a container-based Release task up and running.
+This section describes the quickest way to get a setup with Release and the Remote Runner and run your first container-based task.
 Refer to the other materials for more in-depth explanations.

+The Remote Runner is the glue between the main Release application and the container tasks that are being run.
+It lives inside Kubernetes, registers itself with Digital.ai Release and then waits for work.
+When a task needs to be executed, it launches a pod to do so and takes care of the communication between task and Release.

 The Quickstart assumes you have the following installed: